awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==

+= 2.6.5, July 25, 2016 =
+* Fix: Incorrect parameters passed to edd_is_checkout()
+* Fix: Some records skipped during CSV import
+* Fix: update_option() cannot be used to update EDD settings
+* Fix: Incorrect date format used in CSV payment import
+* Fix: Product-specific sales / earnings graphs show no earnings
+* Fix: Spelling errors in PHPDocs
+* Fix: Resend Receipt box visible even when payment is not Complete
+* Fix: File URLs split on / during product import
+* Fix: Setting display:none on variable price options breaks add to cart processing
+* Fix: Prices can be set as negative
+* Fix: edd_get_variable_prices() returns prices even when variable prices are disabled
+* Tweak: Added filters to payment gateway labels on checkout screen
+* Tweak: Modified how metadata is registered in anticipation of WordPress 4.6
+* Tweak: Changed role required for deleting payment records to delete_shop_payments
+* New: Added Remember Me option to log in form
+* New: Added /info/ endpoint to REST API

 = 2.6.4, July 6, 2016 =
 * Fix: Negative fees getting included twice with PayPal Standard